-I have finished reading/rereading Fear and Trembling, still my first Kierkegaard.
-What strikes me is how little it would take to update it, how relevant it remains.
+What strikes me is how little it would take to update Fear and Trembling, how relevant it remains.
 I say this not as someone who has made the movement of faith—by no means.
 I remain just an aesthete.
 In fact, what has changed most since Kierkegaard’s time is the extent to which aesthetics—aesthetics alone, it seems—has absorbed his critique.

 He will spare himself no torment, for this is the deep contradiction in the demonic and in a sense there dwells infinitely more good in a demonic than in a superficial person. […] The demonic has that same property as the divine, that the individual can enter into an absolute relationship to it. […] A demon knows how to torture powers out of even the weakest person, and in his way he can have the best intentions towards a human being.

 Yes, that is the modern artist.
 Silentio is quick to warn us not to be misled by this superficial resemblance between the demonic and the divine, but that’s easier said than done, as he well knows.

 So I could easily imagine Silentio‘s harsh judgments upon his age, which, as he says, “turns wine into water,” applying to our own.
 Here are just some passages I’ve marked, tagged to the present, occasionally mashed-up from different ends of the book to yield a complete thought.

 Starting with the arts, we find our devotees of so-called “genre fiction,” followed by what is not encompassed by the affective monotony of what passes for genre today:

 …aesthetics is a respectful and sentimental discipline which knows more ways of fixing things than any assistant house-manager. […] Only a clash of passion against passion provides a poetic collision, not this rummaging about in the particulars of the same passion.